ABOUT PADUCAH-MCCRACKEN COUNTY RIVERPORT AUTHORITY

 - A 48-ton Comansa crane – and a 25,000 sq. ft. concrete staging area – allow for movement of large scale general cargoes

-- 125-ton American crane uses a five-yard clam bucket to off-load bulk aggregates, grains, ores and fertilizers
+- A new Sennebogen 870, recently installed with a 4.5 yd. clam bucket for off-loading bulk aggregates, grains, ores and fertilizers

 - A rolling fleet of loaders, forklifts, trucks and portable conveyors transport goods throughout the Riverport site